lmiller1990/design-pattenrns-for-vuejs/src/pdf/FORMS.md

 1. A required field.
 Both the patient's name and weight are required fields.
 2. Minimum and maximum constraints.
 This is for the weight field - it has to be within a specific range.
 It also needs to support metric and imperial units.

 As well as validating the fields, our form validation framework should also return an error messages for each invalid input.
+Finally, it should be *composable* - I expect to write many more forms, and most of the valdiation requirements are some combination of existing rules - required, minimum/maximum length, etc.

 We will write two validation functions: `required` and `isBetween`.
 While test driven development (abbreviated to TDD - where you write the tests first, and let the failing tests guide the implementation) isn't always the right tool, for writing these two functions I believe it is.
 This is because we know the inputs and outputs, and all the possible states of the system, it's just a matter of writing the tests and then making them pass.